Diyckstra/terraform-provider-deyckstra/website/docs/r/network_acl.md

 to your security groups in order to add an additional layer of security to your VPC.

-~> **Note on Network ACLs and Network ACL Rules:** Terraform currently provides both a standalone [`aws_network_acl_rule`](network_acl_rule.md) resource and a Network ACL resource with rules defined in-line.
-At this time you cannot use a Network ACL with in-line rules in conjunction with any Network ACL Rule resources.
+~> **Note on Network ACLs and Network ACL Rules:** Terraform currently provides both a standalone [`aws_network_acl_rule`][tf-network-acl-rule] resource and a network ACL resource with rules defined in-line.
+At this time you cannot use a network ACL with in-line rules in conjunction with any network ACL rule resources.
 Doing so will cause a conflict of rule settings and will overwrite rules.

 ~> **Note on Network ACLs and Network ACL Associations:** Terraform provides both a standalone [aws_network_acl_association](network_acl_association.md)